Location: Taos, NM, US

 Room and Board Arrangements:

-Undergraduate and graduate student participants will enroll in one 3-credit lab course and one 3-credit lab course through the University of Arizona.
-If you are not currently enrolled as a student at the University of Arizona, please check with your advisor about transferring UA course credit to your home institution credits offered by University of Arizona.
-Tuition is Field school registration is subject to normal University of Arizona tuition and fees for summer school, which are the same for in-state and out-of-state students.
-In 2017, these fees were $424/ credit hour for undergraduates and $474/credit hour for graduate students.
-A special course fee of $700.00 for 6-credit hours covers field school costs and is due at registration..
+Students may register for one 3-credit lab course and one 3-credit field course.
+The courses are ANTH 442a and 442b (undergraduate credit) and ANTH 542a and 542b (graduate credit).
+If you are not currently enrolled as a student at the University of Arizona, please check with your advisor about transferring UA course credit to your home institution.
+Field school registration is subject to normal University of Arizona tuition and fees for summer school, which are the same for in-state and out-of-state students.
+In 2017, these fees were $424/credit hour for undergraduates and $474/credit hour for graduate students.

 Dr. Lindsay Montgomery